effectiveosgi/eosgi-runtime/com.effectiveosgi.rt.config/README_YAML.md

 The top level of the document must be an associative array.

 The **key** of each top-level element indicates the PID and/or Factory PID of the configuration record.
-If the key contains a hyphen character then everything before the hyphen is the Factory PID and everything after the hyphen is the PID.
-If there is no hyphen character then the whole key is the PID of a singleton configuration.
+If the key contains a tilde character ("~") then everything before the tilde is the Factory PID and everything after the tilde is the PID.
+If there is no tilde character then the whole key is the PID of a singleton configuration.

 The **content** of each top-level must be an associative array.
 These are the property fields that will populate the configuration map.
 Note that implicit